Fallen Warrior: Master Sgt. John Chapman

 |0

 This work, Fallen Warrior: Master Sgt.
-John Chapman, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+John Chapman, by A1C Devyn Waits, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor's note: The Fallen Warrior series highlights Fallen Warriors who exemplify our core values and paid the ultimate sacrifice.
-Take a moment to honor this week’s hero.